MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-capacity-planning.md

 * The number of report parameters and parameter values used by your reports.
 More values and parameters, require more resources from your capacity.

-* Exporting large reports into formats such as Excel and PDF, requires more resources than reading every page, using toggles and searching within the reports.
+* When you export large reports into formats such as Excel and PDF, it requires more resources than reading every page, using toggles, and searching within the reports.

 ### How many users can a SKU handle?